AnuragTiwari2000/M2-EmbSystem/Projects/README.md

 ID     | Description
 -------| -----------------------------------------
 LLR 1  |A Microcontroller is used for controlling the process.
-LLR 1.1  |A water level sensor is used to check the water level.
+LLR 2  |A water level sensor is used to check the water level.
-LLR 2  |Buzzer is used to alert the user.
+LLR 3  |It shall Turn on Motor when Water Tank is empty.
+LLR 4  |It shall Turn off Motor when Water Tank is Full.
-LLR 3  |A water Quality sensor is used to chechk the quality of the water LLR 4  |A Motor Driver shall be used to switch ON the motor.
+LLR 4  |A Motor Driver shall be used to switch ON the motor.

 ## 2.3 SWOT ANALYSIS